Ordnance Survey Town Plans of England and Wales, 1840s-1890s

 3. Security deletions.
 See, for example, Strangeways Prison in Manchester.

-4. Styles and prices.
-Rouletted building infill was added on 1:1056 sheets from 1850.
+4. Marginalia.
 The note "All Rights of Reproduction Reserved" was added from early 1888, and the price was raised from 2s to 2s6d in September 1888.
+If a sheet is encountered with either of these, it may be assumed to represent the final revision state.
+The only exception will be when local authorities paid for revision at this scale, which happened rarely.

 Sheet lines and numbering